-Iberian Traveler - Sanfermín Tours
+Iberian Traveler - Maribel's Guides

-Maribel's Guide to Dining in Pamplona
+Maribel's Guide to Dining During Fiesta

-Pamplona is a city blessed with more than 300 cafés, bars and restaurants from which to choose.
+This is a city blessed with more than 300 cafés, bars and restaurants from which to choose.
 It offers some of the finest cuisine in the north of Spain on a par with the best the Basque country and Catalunya have to offer.
 More than 80 cafés, bars and restaurants, including a few from a far away as Tudela and Tafalla, participated in the annual pintxos competition, which celebrates the best of miniature haute cuisine in Navarra.

 While most cafés, bars and restaurants outside of the Old City, in the 1st and 2nd Ensanche (Iturrama, San Juan and Ermitagaña neighborhoods), continue to offer their regular menus during fiesta, in addition to a special "Sanfermines Menu", pintxos bars and cafés within the Old City like Bar Gaucho, Baserri and Iru, simply cannot offer their normal award winning pintxos menu during fiesta because of the demand.
 The last night you will be able to sample this truly outstanding fare will be the on July 5, which is also the last night the famous Café Iruña in the Plaza del Castillo, a favorite of Papa Hemingway, serves pintxos at the bar.

 Restaurants typically have only one seating at lunch, but some offer a second seating at dinner during fiesta and will not give your table away if you are late, as it is not unusual for Pamplonicas to arrive a little late during the festival, and they are never in a hurry to finish a meal except when they are going to the bullfights.

 Breakfast is typically the lightest meal of the day and in Pamplona, it’s always "bulls before breakfast”, but you will be able to find packaged pastries and espresso at some of the bars or cafés still open in the early morning hours.
 Those located along the route of the encierro must close their doors at 6:00 am so that the route can be cleaned.
 Be sure to try the churros (fried crullers) from Pamplona’s famous Txurreria, La Mañueta, a fiesta tradition for more than 140 years.

 There is a traditional mid-morning break, the Almuerzo, generally taken between 10:30 and noon, when you have your first pintxo (tapa) of the day.